Why Should Delaware Care?

 The Dover City Council officially ousted Dave Hugg from his position as city manager Monday night, ending a standoff between elected officials and the top administrative employee in Delaware’s capital city.

-Council members voted to fire Hugg nearly a month after Spotlight Delaware first reported about city council’s move to place the manager on paid leave — and the long-simmering tensions between him and council members that had finally boiled over.
+Council members voted to fire Hugg nearly a month after Spotlight Delaware first reported about city council’s move to place Hugg on paid leave — and the long-simmering tensions between him and council members that had finally boiled over.

 Elected officials pointed to responsibilities not being carried out in a timely manner, such as failing to communicate constituent concerns efficiently, and Hugg’s alleged violation of executive session privacy rules as reasons for his termination.